Friday, December 21, 2007

 It was now time for me to do my daily writing.

 I still had to write this poem for Elektra.* But after staring at my poetry notebook for about five seconds I knew I wasn’t ready yet.
 This is the way it is for me with my poems.
-I can write one every week, but somehow I have little control over what I’m going to write about.
-So instead I had the idea to write a poem about Steve.
-Or Jesus.
-Well, about both of them, really.
+I can write one every week, but I have little control over what I’m going to write about.
+So instead I had the idea to write a poem about my recent conversations with Jesus.

 And so I did.